robinrojh/tp/docs/UserGuide.md

 Networkers is a desktop app for managing contacts for networks, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Networkers can get your contact management tasks done faster than traditional GUI apps.

 ##Features (v1.2)
-- Add a client
-- Delete a client
-- Add a procedure to the client
 - Delete a procedure from the client
-- View all clients and associated procedures in the client
 - Command Summary

 ##Features